SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Position/NodeRotateAngle/README.md

 #NodeRotateAngle

-This sample demonstrate how to change the RotationAngle value.
+This sample demonstrates how to change the RotationAngle value.

 ## Prerequisites